The Forensic Chemistry Section

 Chemists provide expert witness testimony, presenting and defending their findings in Courts throughout the State of Maine.

-The Toxicology Unit is responsible the analysis of blood and urine samples.
+The Toxicology Unit is responsible for the analysis of blood and urine samples.
 Blood samples are analyzed for the presence of alcohol and the alcohol level present in the sample is determined by gas chromatography.

 Urine samples are screened for the presence of drugs.
 If the urine sample is positive on the screening test, an attempt to identify and confirm the presence of the drug is made using a gas chromatograph/mass spectrometer.